prabhuignoto/jamdocs/docs/getting-started.md

 `vue-dock-menu` is a smart menubar that comes with docking super powers.
 The menubar can be easily docked to any four sides of the screen by drag and drop.
 The menubar also transforms into a nice sidebar while docking to the left or right side of the screen.

-The project was borne out of a curiosity and to bring a native menubar (aka OS) experience to the web.

 ## Features

 - 🤏&nbsp;Dock the Menubar by dragging and dropping to the edges of the screen.